nQuiz/nquiz.io/badges.md

 ---|---
 **Voter**|First vote.
 Votes are essential to promote good content, and to weed out the bad!
 **Commenter**|First comment, be that on a flashcard or question.
 Constructive comments help to improve site content for everyone!
 **Flashcard Submitter**|First flashcard submitted, and accepted.
-Given that flashcards are free to play, submitted flashcards are a great opportunity to earn tokens and reputation!
+Given that flashcards are free to play, submitted flashcards are a great opportunity to earn zaps and reputation!
 **Flashcard Reviewer**|First card reviewed.
 Flashcards are an educational tool for everyone (not just signed up players).
 Lets make them great!
 **Streaker**|First streak (3+ correct questions in a row in RUN mode).
 **Question Submitter**|First question submitted, and accepted.
 **Question Reviewer**|First question reviewed.
-Questions cost tokens to play, so a high standard is expected and required!
+A high quality threshold is expected and required!
 **Certified**|First public quiz, passing 75% or more **Challenger**|Creates first multiplayer quiz, with at least one other player who passes **Challengee**|Finishes a multiplayer quiz where somebody else is the host (answers all questions)